 According to 311’s information on Apartment Maintenance Complaints “, Before filing a complaint, you should try to resolve the issue with your landlord.
 If you live in a co-op or condo, you should first report apartment maintenance issues to the owner, management company, or board before filing a complaint[..]. “

 When tenants file an apartment maintenance complaint with 311, Housing Prevention and Development will assess the complaint.
-If the complaint has merit, they will inform the landlord they have either 90 days (nonhazardous pests), 30 days (bed bugs), or 21 days (rodents & cockroaches) to remedy the situation.
+If the complaint has merit, tenants will inform the landlord they have either 90 days (nonhazardous pests), 30 days (bed bugs), or 21 days (rodents and cockroaches) to remedy the situation.
 If not, the landlord may be subject to fines.